If you are interested in running for the IAPS Executive Committee, this page will give you an idea of what to expect.

-Do you remember that thing you thought of but which noone could or wanted to support?
-Well, that can now happen.
+Do you have any big ideas that could bring value to IAPS?
 The EC is the highest authority in IAPS outside of the General Meetings and is, as such, your opportunity to move IAPS in the direction where you have always wanted it to go.
-During your service as an EC member you will also learn a lot about the world and about yourself.
+During your service as an EC member you will also learn a lot about the world and yourself.

 Before running, consider what you want to change.

-- time: The EC usually meets once a week and you also need to do your tasks outside of the meetings.
-Noone blames you for prioritising your studies but having other large positions of trust at the same time is not recommended.
+- Time management: Any EC position is a big commitment.
+There is a lot of work to do and formal EC meetings every other week.
+You are also expected to chair your working group(s).
+Nobody would blame you for prioritising your studies but having other large positions of trust at the same time is not recommended.

 - Being honest when you need help and offering help when you can